Witiko/scm-at-arqmath3/paper/main.md

     `no-problem` and `warning` subsets of ArXMLiv.
 The dataset contains text and mathematical formulae in the LaTeX format surrounded by the `[MATH]` and `[/MATH]` tags.
 To validate our language models, we used a small part of the `error` subset of ArXMLiv and no data from MSE.
-To produce global representations of tokens by a process known as *decontextualization*, we used just the `no-problem` subset of ArXMLiv and no data from MSE.

 Text